 Sean grew up in a home filled with children.
 His mother did daycare out of their home and that is where Sean learned an appreciation and gained a passion for nurturing children and helping them achieve their goals.
 He graduated from Texas Tech University in 2011 with a degree in Electronic Media & Mass Communications.
 He enjoys speaking with people across various platforms and getting those people to take action on whatever their passion may be.

 As Development Director, Sean is responsible for securing funding for NEEC through grants, fundraisers and annual giving contributions.

 Cindy Humbird – Office Manager

 Cindy has been a part of NEEC’s team since May 1991.
-Cindy has two grown sons, Allan and Kevin.
+Cindy has two grown sons, Allan and Kevin and five grandchildren.

 Mary Shurtz – Office Assistant